People

 • Belinda Blakley (Pasadena City College)

-• Claire Blaske (Arizona State University ’23; co-advised with Rebecca Greenberger)
+• Claire Blaske (Arizona State University ’23; co-advised with Rebecca Greenberger; now graduate student at Stanford University)

 • Amy Wang (Cornell ’23; co-advised with Rebecca Greenberger)